chipsalliance/t1/doc/en/DATAPATH.md

 ## Cross Lane Channel

 Lane has a ring(for now) bus for communication between lanes.
-It is used for
+It is used for data exchange between different lanes for operations that require cross-lane computation or data sharing.